HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 1. Open a blank 3D Unity project.
 2. Initialize a git repo by running `git init` in your project directory.
 If you want, [add a remote](https://docs.github.com/en/get-started/git-basics/managing-remote-repositories)
 3. Add the [Unity .gitignore](https://github.com/github/gitignore/blob/master/Unity.gitignore) at the root of your project directory
-4. [Download the latest release](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/releases/tag/v1.2) of the Unity package and drag it into Unity.
-Choose "Import" in the dialog box.

-Alternatively you can add this framework as a submodule into the Assets folder.
-This is recommended if you wish to make changes to the framework:
+4. Add this framework as a submodule into the Assets folder:
 ```
 cd path/to/repo
 cd Assets